rushikeshkoli/mw-sls/pipeline/README.md

 # Welcome to your CDK TypeScript project!

-This is a blank project for TypeScript development with CDK.
+This is a codepipeline project for TypeScript development with CDK.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.